 There’s no denying that there is a massive digital shift in almost all aspects of our lives.
 Most transactions from banking to commerce are now done digitally or online.
 With all these changes happening, one can’t help but wonder, Why do we still need physical signatures in the current environment?

-Although digitally signing documents has become the norm for most organizations, there is still some relevance to using physical ones.
+Although digitally signing documents has become the norm for most organizations, there is still some relevance to using physical signatures.
 There are still documents such as mortgages and deeds that require wet signatures to be legally binding and valid.
 Writing a will also needs a physical signature to be honored and accepted in the court of law in most countries.

 What are the advantages of using physical signatures?